 - Cervical factors

-- Male factors, such as low sperm count or poor-quality sperm
+- Low sperm count or poor-quality sperm in the male partner

 - Having multiple babies

 - An embryo that grows outside the uterus